canonical/ubuntu-core-docs/docs/reference/gadget-snap-format.md

 (reference-gadget-snap-format)=
 # Gadget snap format

-[quote]
-:construction: **NOTE TO EDITORS** :construction:

-This is a read-only copy of https://forum.snapcraft.io/t/gadget-snaps/696, placed here for convenience.

-Please direct your edits and updates to the above link.

-Thanks!

-[/quote]

 The gadget snap is responsible for defining and configuring system properties specific to one or more devices.

 The gadget metadata and content defines: